freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

 -  The server can connect to the *Monitor Server* using an SSH key and a passphrase.

-What a Compromise of the *Monitor Server* Can Surrender
+What a compromise of the *Monitor Server* can surrender
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The server stores the plaintext alerts on disk, data may also reside